The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ## Gearing

-For level 70 ultimates, a full set of synced gear with critical hit + determination and enough pieces with critical hit + skill speed to hit your desired GCD tier is more than sufficient.
+For level 70 ultimates, a full set of synced gear with Critical Hit + Determination and enough pieces with Critical Hit + Skill Speed to hit your desired GCD tier is more than sufficient.
 All pieces of item level 418 or higher will max out both substats in UCoB.
 Gear from the Swallow's Compass dungeon and +2 Eureka armor matches the item level sync and may provide a small boost.
-The last- and second-to-last steps of your Bozjan Resistance weapon can be configured to cap out all four substats in UCoB and will provide a very significant boost.
+The last and second-to-last steps of your Bozjan Resistance weapon can be configured to cap out all four substats in UCoB and will provide a very significant boost.
 The maximum sync value for weapons is 280 in each substat.

 Use the most current food available.
 Any grade Tincture of Strength will grant the maximum benefit in UCoB.